-PVH and WWF currently work together to help conserve freshwater resources in Ethiopia's Lake Hawassa and India's Cauvery River basins.
+UNITED STATES COUNCIL FOR INTERNATIONAL BUSINESS (USCIB): PVH is one of more than 300 global corporations, professional firms and industry associations that consult the USCIB.
+USCIB advances the global interests of American business through advocacy that calls for an open system of world trade, finance and investment, where business can flourish and contribute to economic growth, human welfare and environmental protection work together to help conserve freshwater resources in Ethiopia's Lake Hawassa and India's Cauvery River basins.
 World Wildlife Fund is the world's leading conservation organization, working 100 countries with over one million members in the United States and close to five million globally.
-For more than 50 years, WWF has worked to conserve nature and reduce the most pressing threats to the diversity of life on Earth.
+For more than 50 years, WWF has worked to conserve nature and reduce the most pressing threats to the diversity of life on Farth.